DeNA/Anjin/README.md

 2. An Agent that realizes auto-execution closed to the Scene

 Agents are small, isolated C# scripts that perform specific operations, such as playback of UI operations or monkey tests.
-In addition to those provided built-in, game title-specific ones can be implemented and used.
+In addition to the built-in ones, you can implement and use ones specific to your game title.

 Click [日本語](./README_ja.md) for the Japanese page if you need.